best-cooking-utensils at home is a rewarding experience

 Special Care for Specialty Utensils

 Some utensils require special attention.
-For example, sharp knives should be stored in protective sheaths or magnetic strips to prevent dulling and accidents.
-Consult resources like Serious Eats for more information on maintaining specialty utensils.
+For instance, storing sharp knives in protective sheaths or magnetic strips prevents dulling and accidents.
+See also: Serious Eats for more about caring for specialty utensils.

 Revisit Your Utensil Collection